 To qualify for Public Housing you must first complete an application and then submit it to your local housing authority.
 Below are applications for Houston Housing Authority’s Public Housing Program:

 Can I receive Public Housing if I have a Criminal Record?

+Yes, you can, however, there are complications.
 See the previous section titled Can I receive Section 8 if I have a Criminal Record for the answer to this question.

 Where To Apply For Public Housing In Houston

 You must visit the Houston Housing Authority to apply for Public Housing.
 You can call them at 713.260.0600.
 For more information on public housing see our article titled How To Apply For Houston Public Housing.

 Our last suggestion of this section is to apply for housing with New Hope Housing.
 New Hope is a Houston housing program that offers Single Room Occupancies (SROs for the hipsters) to low-income single men and women.
 This program also has a waitlist that is far shorter than the Houston Housing Authority.
 Typically tenants wait 4-8 months for a room to become open and rent is roughly $500 – $600.